nakshinthala/grants/README.md

 For a roadmap, we recommend the following:

 - describe the expected functionality and how to validate it
-- how your project is related to Magma
+- how your project would leverage Magma ( description of soluiton architecture, solution stack, end to end representation is best)
-- tie function to milestones
+- tie function(s) to milestones

+For a business case, we recommend the following:

+- Target Market (TAM) and approachable servicablity opportunity (SAM)
+- Financial model to end customer
+- Route to Market - Offer specifics
+- Commerical revenue projections if any

 Example: